The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Music

 Another song inspired by the movie is "Lazy Sunday" (also known as "The Narnia rap") by the Lonely Island and Chris Parnell.
-The song and its music video was released as a comedy sketch in an 2005 episode of the TV show, Saturday Night Live.
+The song and its music video was released as a comedy sketch in a 2005 episode of the TV show, Saturday Night Live.
 The song and its video are both a spoof of hardcore rap songs.
 In "Lazy Sunday", Parnell and Lonely Island member Andy Samberg rap about among other things, going to see The Chronicles of Narnia at an afternoon matinee.
 The joke is that the song's lyrics are not typical for hardcore rap, which normally depicts scenes of crime and violence.
 Samberg himself describes "Lazy Sunday" as "two guys rapping about very lame, sensitive stuff."
 Both the song and its video became an overnight hit, surprising its creators.
 "Lazy Sunday" is credited with helping revive Saturday Night Live which was stagnant in the years before the song's release.
 Several bootleg copies of "Lazy Sunday" were uploaded to the video-sharing YouTube, which had only launched earlier in the year, where they were very popular and gained a combined total of five million views (a very large number for an online video at the time).
 The video's popularity brought widespread attention to YouTube and kick started the site's success, quickly becoming the most popular video website on the internet and one of the most popular websites overall, remaining so as of the early 2020s.

-Reception

 Release

 On 7 December 2005, the film had its world premiere in London as the 59th Royal Film Performance, an event held in aid of The Film and Television Charity.
 The event took place at the Royal Albert Hall and was attended by the then Prince of Wales and Duchess of Cornwall.
-The film was released 8 December 2005, in the United Kingdom and 9 December 2005, in North America and the rest of Europe.
+The film was released 8 December 2005 in the United Kingdom and 9 December 2005 in North America and the rest of Europe.

 Box office

-Worldwide, Narnia earned $745,013,115 marking it the 55th-highest-grossing film of all time worldwide.
+Worldwide, Narnia earned $745 million marking it the 55th-highest-grossing film of all time worldwide.
 It had a worldwide opening of $107.1 million, marking Disney's fifth-largest opening worldwide (at the time it was the largest).
-It is the third-largest movie worldwide among those released in 2005 and it currently still remains the highest-grossing movie of the Narnia franchise worldwide, and separately in North America and overseas.
+It is the third-largest movie worldwide among those released in 2005 and it remains the highest-grossing movie of the Narnia franchise worldwide, and separately in North America and overseas.
 Finally, it is also the most successful film of Walden Media worldwide.